IIT-LAND/reval_clustering/docs/source/datadimension.rst

 .. image:: images/predlab1005050.png
     :align: center

-We try to increase the number of samples for groups 2 and 3 from 50 to 500 (see scatterplot) and we rerun the algorithm with the same parameters.
+To fix this, we try to increase the number of samples for groups 2 and 3 from 50 to 500 (see scatterplot) and we rerun the algorithm with the same parameters.

 .. image:: images/classes100500500.png